getkevin/kevin-android/README.md

 If you're a developer:

 - Get started with our [Developer Portal](https://developer.kevin.eu/home/mobile-sdk/android)
-- Check out our [Sample](https://github.com/getkevin/kevin-android/tree/master/sample) for an example of how you can easily integrate kevin.
-Android SDK most common cases
+- Check out our [Samples](https://github.com/getkevin/kevin-android/tree/master/sample) for an example of how you can easily integrate kevin.
+Android SDK for the most common cases

 Optionally: